summereth/CS5610_Project2/README.md

 Prompt:
 Right now my frontend fetches workoutPlans from backend, and uses the data to insert html of both `card-header-section` and `card-details`.
 However, I wish to lazy load plan details.
 That is to say to display information in `card-details`​, front-end must request `GET /api/plans/:id`​.
 That means, in `createWorkoutCard()` function we can't insert Expandable Details part.
 And in `toggleCardDetails()` function, we need to send `GET /api/plans/:id​ `request and then inject `card-details`​ html.
 What are the key changes I need to make here.

+### POST Request

+Prompt:
+How to send POST request to backend with a body using just vanilla JavaScript